TrevorKap/Classes_MUSA/SpatialOptimization/LocationAllocation.md

 # Introduction
 Human nature, when travelling for any goal/purpose is to measure, is to take the shortest route possible.
 In terms of economics, amenities are situated within a general radius of one another that accommodate a person's frequency of travel to said locations.
 Pharmacies are often frequented by the general population and therefore do not require a large amount of people to sustain them.
 Hence, these places are often small but several throughout a region.
-In our study, we measure the difference in distance travelled (as a  collective) increases when there are less pharmacies in a given area.
+In our study, we measure the difference in distance traveled (as a  collective) increases when there are less pharmacies in a given area.

 # Methodology
 Blah blah blah g